HIGHLIGHTS

 During

-the early morning, we sail along the Beagle Channel, before quietly
+the early morning, we cruise up the Beagle Channel, before quietly

-slipping into dock in Ushuaia, where we begin disembarking at around
+slipping into dock in Ushuaia, where we will be free to disembark

-8.00 am.
-Farewell your expedition team and fellow travellers as we all
+around 8.00 am.
+Farewell your expedition team and fellow passengers as

-continue our onward journeys, hopefully with a newfound sense of the
+we all continue our onward journeys, hopefully with a newfound sense of

 Sylvia Earle (Luxury Expedition, 126-guests)